Eternity (1990 film): Production

 Planning for Eternity took place over six years prior to its release, under the working title Avatar.
 Jon Voight was signed to play the film's lead, marking his return to film after a three year absence.
 Voight had been working on the film during its planning stage and had co-written the script.
-Michael Legrand was confirmed as writing the score for Eternity.
+Michel Legrand was confirmed as writing the score for Eternity.
 Filming took place over a seven week period during January and February 1989 in and around Los Angeles.
 By August 1989 the movie had gone into post production status.

 Release

 Voight and Paul had initially intended for Eternity to receive a theatrical release in the United States around Thanksgiving or Christmas, but plans for this fell through.
 Eternity was released direct to home video on November 20, 1990 though Academy Entertainment.

 Reception

 Roger Taylor of the Casper Star-Tribune panned the film, stating that "The viewers could almost feel embarrassment for the professionals who appeared in it if it weren't for the fact that Jon Voight is given partial credit for the screenplay."